Constrained deformations of positive scalar curvature metrics: Topological characterization theorems

+We then proceed to prove part \emph{ii)}.
+Assume that $Ric_g= 0$ in $X$, and that some boundary component $\Sigma\subset \partial X$ is not totally geodesic.

-Since $|A^{\Sigma}|$ is not identically zero, $\Sigma$ is an unstable minimal surface and thus we can deform it inward choosing $f$ to be the first Jacobi eigenfunction, thereby obtaining surfaces $\Sigma^{(tf)}$ that are (strictly) mean-convex, for $t$ small enough.
-Also, there is a natural diffeomorphism $\phi_t: X\rightarrow X_t$, where $X_t$ is the (codimension zero) submanifold of $X$ having the boundary component $\Sigma$ replaced by $\Sigma^{(tf)}$.
-We therefore observe that the metric on $X$ given by $g_t=\phi_t^*(g)$ is scalar-flat, and that in $(X,g_t)$ the boundary component $\Sigma$ is strictly mean-convex.
+Since $\Sigma$ is not totally geodesic, it is an unstable minimal surface and thus we can deform it inward employing the first Jacobi eigenfunction, thereby obtaining subdomains $X_t$ that are (strictly) mean-convex, for $t$ small enough; also, there is a natural diffeomorphism $\varphi_t: X\rightarrow X_t$.
+We therefore observe that the metric on $X$ given by $g_t=\varphi_t^*(g)$ is scalar-flat, and that in $(X,g_t)$ the boundary component $\Sigma$ is strictly mean-convex.
 This concludes the proof of part \emph{ii)}.

 \

 Finally we study the case \emph{iii)}.
 Assume that the manifold $(X^3,g)$ is Ricci flat with totally geodesic boundary.
 Since $X$ has dimension three, the condition $Ric_{g}=0$ implies that all sectional curvatures of $g$ must vanish, hence $g$ is a flat metric.
 By the Gauss equation, we further conclude that each component of $\partial X$ is intrinsically flat as well, thus is isometric to a flat torus $S^1\times S^1$.
 Let then $DX$ denote, as usual, the doubling of $X$ across its boundary.
 It follows from the previous assertions that the doubled metric, also denoted by $g$, is smooth and flat.
 As a result, $(DX,g)$ is isometric to a flat three-torus, its universal cover is Euclidean $\R^3$ and we have the (metric) identification $DX=\R^3/\Gamma$, where $\Gamma$ is the group generated by translations in three linearly independent vectors.
 Any connected component of the lift of each boundary component of $\partial X$ is a totally geodesic submanifold of the Euclidean space, hence necessarily a plane.
 Since different components of $\partial X$ are disjoint, their lifts in $\R^3$ are parallel planes.
 Since any two parallel planes in $\R^3$ bound a connected region, and $X$ is assumed to be connected, we conclude that there can only be two components in $\partial X$.
 This implies that the lift of $X$ is a slab in $\R^3$, and that $X$ is isometric to a flat product of the form $S^1\times S^1\times I$. \end{proof}